MoeezAmir12/ReactDarkModePluginRollup/README.md

-# React DarkMode Plugin
+# React DarkMode Component

-This is a react dark mode plugin which can be used in any project using tailwindcss to enable dark mode
+This is a react dark mode component which can be used in any project using tailwindcss to enable dark mode

 ## License